Poetry Day Contest

 One prize will be awarded for each of the four categories.
 Prizes will include books, gift cards, and other gifts valuing over $50 per category. / Un prix sera décerné pour chacune des quatre catégories.
 Les prix incluront des livres, certificats cadeaux et autres prix pour une valeur de plus de $50 par catégorie.

-Winners will be announced at the UNESCO World Poetry Day Celebration on March 21. / Les gagnant(e)s seront annoncés à la Journée mondiale de la Poésie de l’UNESCO, le 21 mars 2023.
+Winners will be announced in time for the UNESCO World Poetry Day Celebration on March 21. / Les gagnant(e)s seront annoncés à la Journée mondiale de la Poésie de l’UNESCO, le 21 mars 2025.

 SUBMIT YOUR POEM